CJTozer/CJTozer.github.io/source/_posts/Write-your-own-tools.md

 * What are the ways the tool is going to be used?
 Pick the most important one, and you'll focus solely on that for the moment.
 * What are the inputs/information that your program will need?
 * Where is the tool going to run?
 Do you need it to be a website?
-Or is a simple command-line a better option?^[This makes me think I ought to write a quick intro to the command line.
-I'll do that and link it when complete!]
+Or is a simple command-line a better option?^[See my [Command-line 101 post](https://zerotdev.com/2017/02/12/Command-Line-101/) for a brief intro to the command line.]

 # What Language to Choose?